 Our mission is to prepare students to be leaders in the real estate profession and to address the significant built environment challenges of the 21st century: sustainability, gentrification, poverty, the decline of brick and mortar retail and the shifts in demographics.
-Students will learn to address economic, social, and ecological issues when developing commercial, industrial, institutional, or mixed use and residential real estate development projects.
-Philadelphia is the backdrop for much of the curriculum but national and international examples are also investigated.
+Students will learn to address economic, social, and ecological issues when developing commercial, industrial, institutional, mixed use and residential real estate development projects.
+Philadelphia provides examples and case studies for much of the curriculum, but national and international examples are also investigated.

-By combining environmental and economic sustainability, social consciousness, design excellence, financial feasibility and economic viability, students see first-hand how real estate development invigorates communities and shapes healthy places to live, work, and play.
-Using the city of Philadelphia as a living laboratory, students learn to approach projects at various scales, ranging from a single building to an entire district or neighborhood,
+By focusing on the quadruple bottom line of real estate development and combining environmental sustainability, social consciousness, design excellence, financial feasibility and economic viability, students gain first-hand experience how real estate development invigorates communities and shapes healthy places to live, work, and play.
+Using the greater Philadelphia area, as a living laboratory, students learn to approach projects at various scales, ranging from single buildings to entire districts or neighborhoods.

-A faculty of industry experts and practitioners provide real-world insight into the legal aspects of land-use, city and regional planning, construction science and management.
-Much of the course work is collaborative, including case study analysis, on-site visits, and real-world problem solving.
+A faculty of industry experts and practitioners provide real-world insight into sustainable and equitable practices, legal aspects of land-use, city and regional planning, and construction science and management.
+Much of the course work is collaborative, including case study analysis, group projects, on-site visits, and real-world problem solving.
 The Jefferson experience helps students build a network of professional contacts and resources.

-Using Philadelphia and its environs, prepare to address real estate development projects ranging from the single buildings to entire districts.
-Learn to address economic, social, and ecological issues when developing commercial, industrial, institutional or residential projects for the 21st century.
-Graduates will have keen insight to invigorating communities and shaping healthy places to live, work, and play through environmentally sensitive new development, and rehabilitation and redevelopment of historic buildings and neighborhoods.
+Using Philadelphia and its surroundings, students address real estate development projects ranging from the single buildings to entire districts.
+Students learn to address economic, social, and ecological issues when developing commercial, industrial, institutional or residential projects for the 21st century.
+Graduates will have keen insight into invigorating communities and shaping healthy places to live, work, and play through environmentally sensitive new development, and rehabilitation and redevelopment of historic buildings and neighborhoods.

 - Apply "green" planning principles, as outlined by the Urban Land Institute (ULI) and the United States Environmental Protection Agency (EPA).